R-process heating implementation in hydrodynamic simulations with neural networks: Validation and Applications

 where $E_{\nu,\infty}=E_{\nu}(t\rightarrow\infty)$.
 The good agreement of the heating rates also explains the excellent match of the temperature evolution between RHINE and the post-processed models (cf. top middle panel in Figs.~\ref{fig:wind1}--\ref{fig:wind3}).

 We also observe some differences between both sets of models.
 However, given the approximate nature of the underlying ML models, a perfect agreement is not expected.
 The most noticeable discrepancy is obtained for the neutrino energy losses, $E_{\nu}$ (bottom right panel), where the final values differ by tens of percent for several models.
 As mentioned in Sect.~\ref{sec:infer-source-terms}, the neutrino losses are particularly difficult to predict within the ML framework.
 Fortunately, the neutrino energy loss represents only a small contribution to the net heating energy, i.e. the corresponding error in $\Delta E_{\rm heat}$ remains small.
 For the very neutron-rich wind model 2 (case $Y_e=0.1$ shown in Fig.~\ref{fig:wind1}) we also notice a discrepancy in the evolution of $A_h$: In the post-processed data $A_h$ climbs to higher values and shows a drop after reaching a peak at around 1\,s, while in the RHINE model $A_h$ reaches slightly lower values at the end of the r-process and does not show a pronounced peak.
 The drop in $A_h$ is related to fission, which is known to be relevant only for very neutron-rich ejecta with $Y_e\lesssim 0.15$~\cite{Goriely:2015,Cowan2021origin}.
 In our training data used for building the ML models, such conditions are reached mainly in the dynamical ejecta which, however, are dominated by trajectories with higher outflow velocities (cf. Sect.~\ref{sec:end-end-merger}) compared to the current ones with $0.1\,c$.
-We therefore suspect that the discrepancy seen for the wind model with $Y_{e,0}=0.1$ is, at least partially, explained by the circumstance that the physical regime is not well sampled by the adopted set of training data.
+We therefore suspect that the discrepancy seen for the wind model with $Y_{e,0}=0.1$ is, at least partially, explained by the circumstance that the physical regime is not well sampled by the adopted set of training data (reflected by the small number of data points that is used to train ML model 16 adopted for predicting negative $\dot{A}_h$).
 Extending the set of training data could reduce the disagreement for $A_h$.
 However, the otherwise good results suggest that the impact of this limitation on $\Delta\tilm$ seems to be small.

 We now take a look at the impact of r-process heating by comparing the RHINE models with the models not using RHINE (black lines in Figs.~\ref{fig:wind1}--\ref{fig:wind3}).
 As expected from the behavior of $\tilm_{\rm NSE}$ (see right plot of Fig.~\ref{fig:massex}) the total amount of rest-mass energy released below 5\,GK, $\Delta\tilm$ in Table~\ref{tab:wind}, is most sensitive to the choice of the initial $Y_e$, decreasing from about 6.3\,MeV to 0.2\,MeV for initial $Y_e$ values increasing from 0.1 to 0.4.
 Only very little variation of $\Delta\tilm$ is observed when changing the wind velocity and entropy.